je-repo/fitnessapp/README.md

 Challenges along the way include difficulty in designing the relational database schema for all use cases, the database schema required later redesigning; scope creep from ongoing new insights and unexpected issues necessitated adjusting project specifications and troubleshooting; learning new technologies ad-hoc; balancing tradeoffs between technologies and planning and execution.

+Potential improvements to be made include adding subfolders to the static folder for each file type, such as "CSS", "JS" and "Images".
+The functions in app.py could be saved in files that are imported into app.py for a modular structure.
+Unit testing could be added to ensure features are working as expected.

 All in all, building a project from end-to-end as a beginner, was a challenging and interesting learning experience.
 For future reference, a formal software development process will be followed; thorough planning will be undertaken to minimise scope creep and unexpected challenges; and, where possible, an MVP will be defined and built to prove the concept, before investing resources into advanced features.

 <br>